mozilla/zamboni/docs/api/topics/apps.rst

         is marked as compatible with.
 Currently available devices names are ``desktop``, ``android-mobile``, ``android-tablet``, ``firefoxos``.
     :type device_types: array
+    :param feature_compatibility: Boolean indicating whether the app's current version is compatible with the
+        :ref:`feature profile signature <feature-profile-label>`  passed to the API request.
+If no profile signature was passed or if the backend is unable to determine compatibility, null is returned.
+    :type feature_compatibility: boolean|null
     :param file_size: Size of the app's current version in bytes.
     :type file_size: int
     :param homepage: The app's homepage.